barrydevp/bpsp/specs/specification.md

 #### Opcode

-The Opcode is the One Byte Integer (Usigned value) that represents the Operation (Command) of the frame.
+The Opcode is the One Byte Integer (Unsigned value) that represents the Operation (Command) of the frame.

 #### FLAG